bojanb89pa/OAuth2Spring/README.md

 `$mvn spring-boot:run`

 Your application will be started at http://localhost:8080.
+You can check it with health route: http://localhost:8080/health.